“A drop of water” – Atrapaniebla

 As well as others who approached more spontaneously such as: Luis Gustavo Resende Gaiotto, Tomas Leme Simoni, …

-There are different experiences built in the world, certainly of great interest.
-But are lacking data to know their results and effectiveness as well as for communities or interested individuals and that would need to reproduce them.
+There are various experiences built around the world, which are undoubtedly of great interest.
+However, there is a lack of data to determine their results and effectiveness, as well as to enable communities or interested parties who need to reproduce them.

-The idea that the only way to supply the planet are local, sustainable, small scale food productions it’s strengthening, in the same way we are convinced of the advantages of local water supply, family or community solutions that enable supply in a sustainable way and invite naturally to take the care of the environment around us.
+The idea that the only way to supply the planet with food is through local and sustainable small-scale production is gaining ground.
+In the same way, we are convinced of the advantages of supplying water with local, family or community solutions, which allow us to supply it in a sustainable way and naturally invite us to care for the environments around us.

-Staring from that, and every day more, our interest to small local infrastructures capable of providing solutions to the needs of small communities is growing.
+That is why our interest in small local infrastructures capable of providing solutions to the needs of small communities is growing every day.

 Due to heavy rain and especially the short test period, we were unable to collect reliable data on the proposed model.

 The tower has been donated to the recently created Model Office of the UNIP faculty in Limeira, which will reassemble it to activate one of its first research projects.
-Assembly is expected to take place before the end of the year.
+The assembly is expected to take place before the end of the year.

-Finally the initiative should have its own web space where designs, experiences, equipments, softwares and all necessary information will be documented to make the project replicable.
-With these objectives, we are studying crowdfounding’s needs to launch a campaign at the beginning of 2016.
+Finally, the initiative would have to have its own website, where designs, experiences, material, software and all the information necessary to make the project replicable were documented.
+To this end, the needs are being measured in order to launch a crowdfunding campaign at the beginning of 2016.

 Research and society

-Many were surprised and asked about the curious combination of a music festival and an experimental activity linked to an university research.
-Ctrl+Z always avoids inbreeding, the results that serve only to be presented to peers at conferences or used only for articles in indexed journals.
+Many were surprised and asked about the curious combination of a music festival and an experimental activity linked to university research.
+Ctrl+Z has always avoided inbreeding, results that are only useful for presentation to peers at conferences or are used only for articles in indexed academic journals.

-However our research and its results are always channeled in paths where they have continuous contact with society.
-This exchange is important to create and maintain an urban debate, as important as supply and water use issues, alive and receive the necessary feedback to move forward.
+Instead, our research and its results are channeled along paths that have continuous contact with society.
+This exchange is important to generate and maintain a lively urban debate on such important issues as water supply and use, and to receive the feedback necessary to move forward.

-The number of interactions with the public initially just attracted by the festival musical offer, confirm the interest of such an approach.
-Certainly the experience has served to rekindle the debate on urban water use in a region like Sao Paulo that are already experiencing water supply problems that are expected to worsen in future to go.
+The number of interactions with the general public, initially attracted by the festival's musical offering, confirms the interest in this type of approach.
+The experience has undoubtedly served to revive the urban debate on the use of water in a region such as Sao Paulo, which is already experiencing water supply problems that are expected to become more acute in the future.

-The number of interactions with the public initially just attracted by the festival musical offer, confirm the interest of such an approach.
-Certainly the experience has served to rekindle the debate on urban water use in a region like Sao Paulo that are already experiencing water supply problems that are expected to worsen in future to go.
+The number of interactions with the general public, initially attracted by the festival's musical offering, confirms the interest in this type of approach.
+The experience has undoubtedly served to revive the urban debate on the use of water in a region such as Sao Paulo, which is already experiencing water supply problems that are expected to become more acute in the future.

-Involve the university students was not only a means to rally volunteers and build the proposal.
-We were interested in the knowledge interchange and above all contribute to raising awareness on issues like this, which often are not included in the academic curricula.
+Involving university students was not just a way to gather volunteers and carry out the proposal.
+We were interested in passing on knowledge and, above all, in helping to raise awareness about issues such as this, which are often not covered in academic curricula.

 EN ES IT